 A continuance may be granted (or requested by the applicant) when there are more than a few outstanding issues and/or the outstanding issues are significant in nature.
-A continuance may be to a date certain but not to exceed three weeks from the date of the initial meeting.
+A continuance may be to a date certain but not to exceed six (6) months from the date of the initial meeting.